-If you are employed by a nonprofit or government and have student loan debt, you may be eligible for loan forgiveness, cancellation, and/or consolidation of Federal student loans under the Public Service Loan Forgiveness program (PSLF).
-Created under the College Cost Reduction and Access Act of 2007, PSLF allows borrowers who work full-time for nonprofits and government agencies to have their outstanding debt forgiven tax-free on Federal Direct Loans, after making 120 qualifying monthly payments under a qualifying repayment plan.
-Borrowers could apply for forgiveness under PSLF starting in October 2017.
+If you are an employee of a government or non-profit organization and have student loan debt, you may be eligible for federal student loan forgiveness, cancellation and / or consolidation under the Public Service Loan Forgiveness (PSLF) program. ).
+Created under the College Cost Reduction and Access Act of 2007, the PSLF allows borrowers who work full time for nonprofits and government agencies to get their outstanding debt forgiven tax-free on federal Direct Loan loans.
+Program, after making 120 qualifying monthly payments under a qualifying repayment plan.
+Borrowers could apply for forgiveness under the PSLF beginning in October 2017.

-Federal legislation to reauthorize the Higher Education Act, titled the Promoting Real Opportunity Success and Prosperity through Education Reform (PROSPER) Act (H.R.
-4508) would eliminate PSLF for future borrowers.
-If passed, the legislation would not impact nonprofit workers already enrolled in the program.
-The U.S. Department of Education (DOE) previously proposed eliminating PSLF in its budget in 2018.
-Despite these attempts, the Consolidated Appropriations Act of 2018 section 315, commonly referred to as the omnibus spending bill, provided $350 million for the PSLF to temporarily expand loan forgiveness for certain borrowers under different repayment plans.
+Federal legislation to reauthorize the Higher Education Act, titled Promoting the Success and Prosperity of Real Opportunities through Education Reform (PROSPER) Act (HR 4508) would eliminate the PSLF for future borrowers.
+If passed, the legislation would not affect nonprofit workers already enrolled in the program.
+The U.S. Department of Education (DOE) previously proposed eliminating PSLF from its budget in 2018.
+Despite these attempts, the Consolidated Appropriations Act of 2018 section 315, commonly known as the overhead bill, provided $ 350 million for the PSLF to temporarily expand loan forgiveness for certain borrowers under different repayment plans.

-Senator Heitkamp (D-ND) introduced the Help Encourage a Lifetime of Public Service Act (HELPS Act) on June 25 to expand the Public Service Loan Forgiveness program and “encourage more students to enter public service professions.”
-The legislation waives interest accrual under PSLF and directs the U.S. Department of Education to streamline the employment certification process and align deadlines for borrowers
+Senator Heitkamp (D-ND) introduced the Help Encourage a Life of Public Service Act (HELPS Act) on June 25 to expand the Public Service Loan Forgiveness program and “encourage more students to enter the public service professions. public service”.
+The legislation waives the accrual of interest under the PSLF and directs the US Department of Education to do so.
+That streamlines the employment certification process and aligns deadlines for borrowers.